olmesm/better-cypress-axe/README.md

 This package extends the existing and already awesome [cypress-axe] package.
 This package bundles the required [axe-core] dependencies, which is the reason why I felt it should be a separate package to [cypress-axe].

-Who is this for?
+## Who is this for?

-- You're using typescript and webpack and need to overcome the [Webpack setup issue]
+-   You're battling with a [Webpack setup issue].
 -   You don't want the a11y issues failing the entire e2e tests - this can be an issue if you're adding this to a existing project.

 ## Installation